CPA-TLS/CPA-TLS/README.md

 The scripts generate Excel files (as shown in the `data` folder, containing raw experimental data used in this work).

-> **Important**: The scripts cannot automatically detect the MLKEM security version.
+> **Important**: The scripts cannot automatically detect the ML-KEM security version.
 The filename prefixes `CCA_` and `CPA_` were manually added after data generation to distinguish between CCA-secure and CPA-secure implementations.

 All data files in the `data` folder represent the original measurements used in our paper analysis.